-Moleculin Biotech, Inc. is a clinical stage pharmaceutical company focused on the treatment of highly resistant cancers.
+Moleculin Biotech, Inc. is a clinical stage pharmaceutical company focused on the treatment of highly resistant cancers and viruses.

-We have three core technologies, all of which are based on discoveries made at M.D.
-Anderson Cancer Center by Dr. Waldemar Priebe and his team.
-Our clinical stage drugs are Annamycin, a Next Generation Anthracycline being studied for the treatment of relapsed or refractory acute myeloid leukemia, or AML, and WP1066, an Immune/Transcription Modulator targeting brain tumors, pancreatic cancer and AML.
+We have three core technologies, all of which are based on discoveries made by Dr. Waldemar Priebe and his team at The University of Texas MD Anderson Cancer Center.
+Our clinical stage drugs are Annamycin, a Next Generation Anthracycline being studied for the treatment of relapsed or refractory acute myeloid leukemia (AML), and WP1066, an Immune/Transcription Modulator targeting brain tumors, pancreatic cancer and AML.
 We are also engaged in preclinical development of additional drug candidates, including additional Immune/Transcription Modulators, as well as Metabolism/Glycosylation Inhibitors.

 Our Next Generation Anthracycline, Annamycin, is unlike any currently approved anthracyclines, as it is designed to avoid multidrug resistance mechanisms with little to no cardiotoxicity.
 Annamycin has preliminary clinical data suggesting its potential to become the first successful therapy suitable for the majority of relapsed or refractory AML patients and is currently in two Phase I/II clinical trials.

 WP1066 is one of several Immune/Transcription Modulators capable of stimulating immune response to tumors by inhibiting the errant activity of Regulatory T-Cells (TRegs) while also inhibiting key oncogenic transcription factors, including p-STAT3, c-Myc and HIF-1α.
 These transcription factors are widely sought targets that may also play a role in the inability of immune checkpoint inhibitors to affect more resistant tumors.